 - Give Clear Signals

 Avoid the Blind Spot

-Some drivers assume truckers can see more of the road because they sit higher off the ground than other drivers.
+Some drivers assume truckers can see more of the road because they sit higher off the ground than other vehicles.
 However, the fact is, truck drivers have more blind spots than personal vehicle drivers.
 The general rule to follow is if you cannot see a truck driver’s mirrors, they cannot see your vehicle.

 When you are in the blind spot, you are at a greater risk of an accident, particularly if a driver must change lanes or suddenly needs to stop or change directions.
-That’s why it’s critical to be aware of all blind spots (not just your own), and avoid them when traveling near a truck.
+That’s why it’s critical to be aware of all blind spots (not just your own) and avoid them when traveling near a truck.

 Keep Your Distance

 In addition to avoiding blind spots, remember to keep a safe distance from trucks.
 Tractor trailers can weigh as much as 33,000 pounds; therefore, they can’t maneuver in the same manner as a personal vehicle.
 Trucks need the distance of almost two football fields to come to a stop, so give them plenty of room.
 In addition, it is important to maintain a following distance of at least four seconds when traveling behind a trailer tractor.
 If their tire were to blow or they run over debris on the road, this material could fly back and hit your windshield leading to potential injuries and vehicle damage.

 You’ve probably seen trucks making turns at intersections or lights where a passenger vehicle in the same intersection must put their car in reverse to avoid a collision.
 So, it should come as no surprise that trucks have a much wider turning radius than other vehicles.
 Trucks swing wide and need extra room to make the turn.
 Never try to cut in or get between a truck and the curb.
 Be patient and give the truck time to make the turn.